-A large number of the responses received in relation to the application (including from the Campaign for Real Ale) related to the loss of the Church Inn Public House on site.
+A large number of the responses received in relation to the application (including the Campaign for Real Ale) relate to the loss of the Church Inn Public House on site.
 The premises has not operated as a Public House since March 2016 when it was the subject of a violent armed robbery.

-It is important to realise the contribution public houses make to a community.
-Public Houses are a unique and intrinsic value of British life and in this case, Manchester culture and many are steeped in history and form part of local social and cultural heritage, often forming an essential part of an area's daytime and evening economy.
+It is recognised that public houses can make a valuable contribution to a community.
+They have traditionally been of intrinsic value of British life and in this case, Manchester culture and many are steeped in history, forming part of local social and cultural heritage.
+Often they form an essential part of an area's daytime and evening economy.